asvilen/wokrout-tracker/README.md

 - A Google Account for Google Sheets and Sheety integration.

+- **Sheety API Configuration**: In the Sheety API (`sheety_api.py`) file, you need to specify your project name and sheet name:
+   - `PROJECT_NAME`: Your Sheety project name.
+   - `SHEET_NAME`: The name of the Google Sheet where workout data will be stored.

 ## Installation

 1. Clone this repository to your local machine.